 Verizon missed the call when they renamed themselves.

-While the company is well run, and we like the new Fios, the brand is a bore.
-Furthermore, we liked all the regional Bell names.
+The brand is a bore.
+Furthermore, there were likeable regional Bell names.
 There is no reason why Verizon can’t be a corporate name, even a new business name, but just because a merged company needs the name Verizon, it doesn’t follow that the regional Bell (and other telephone) names that made up Verizon can’t still be used.
 There could be excellent uses for the C&P Telephone name, the New York Bell name, and even GTE.
 These brands could be used on product lines, or specific calling plans, even if the company remains Verizon.
 Thankfully, Verizon still uses the Bell logo on the back of some trucks, apparently to keep the trademark valid.
 This is smart.

 - Hawaiian Telcom.
 This is the company formed from the GTE/Verizon local services.
 We love the logo with the dots, which resemble the islands of Hawaii.
 The best.
 Another great company in the Pacific is GTA TeleGuam, which provides service in the American territory of Guam.
 (Gosh, we love how that sentence sounds!)